thirdtank/brut/brutrb.com/database-schema.md

 ## Overview

-Brut uses *migrations* to control and manage the schema of your database.
-Migrations are changes to the schema that depend on the changes before them.
-In a running production database, you will not be able to create the database schema from scratch—you will have to modify the existing schema to produce the schema you want.
+Your database schema is managed by a series of changes that build upon one another called *migrations*.

 For example, if you have a table `widgets` that has a `name` and `description`, to add a `status` field, you cannot `drop table widgets` and then `create table widgets(...)` with the fields.
 You must instead `alter table widgets(...)` to add the new column.

 Thus, each migration file is a change to the schema produced by all previous migration files.

-Brut's provides this via Sequels.
+Brut's provides this via Sequel.
 See [both](https://sequel.jeremyevans.net/rdoc/files/doc/schema_modification_rdoc.html) [docs](https://sequel.jeremyevans.net/rdoc/files/doc/migration_rdoc.html) for details on the API.
 Any schema modification method Sequel documents is available, however some default behavior has changed.

-Schema files are located in `app/src/back_end/data_models/migrations` and are named using a timestamp-based scheme.
-This means that when you create a new migration, its name will be based on the time and date you created it, and any migrations that have not been applied will be applied in timestamp order.

 ### Creating Migrations